CQDX/visi-genie-4d-systems-async/README.md

 ```
 * Plug the USB programmers cable into the Pi 3 or equivalent USB port and connect the other end of the cable into the backside of the display's 5 pins connector.

+* Review and add code clips shown below to your project.

-* Build your C# hosts project in Visual Studio, cycle power on Pi 3 or equivalent, deploy, and then run your app.
+* Build your C# project in Visual Studio, cycle power on Pi 3 or equivalent, deploy, and debug your app.

 ## Host.Instance